 1. Make observations.
 Have several members use the spirometer.
-Write your observations on the summary sheet.
 Was everyone's vital capacity the same or were there variations?

 2. Ask a question.
-Discuss wording for a causal question about your observations, write your question on the summary sheet.
-State a question related to lung volume and observations your made in #1.
+Discuss wording for a causal question about your observations.
+State a question related to lung volume and observations.